bevyengine/bevy-website/content/learn/book/control-flow/events.md

 ### Conditionally Triggering Observers

-The [Skipping Systems page] introduced conditional checks that can be used to control when a system should run.
+The [Skipping Systems page] introduced run conditions, which can be used to control when a system should run.
-Observers can also be controlled with conditional checks using a similar [`.run_if`] pattern.
+These work for observers too!
 `.run_if` can be used when you create your observer, as we can see in the example below:

 ```rust